JS-Quick-Pack/jsqp-core/README.md

     - This library was meant to be written within the [JS:QP app](https://github.com/JS-Quick-Pack/jsqp-app) which was a gui app I used to work on.
 I decided to separate the two codebases for the good of it being a standalone open-source library other developers can leverage and allowing us to maintain the codebase easier than ever.

 ## 🏆 The Goal
 The goal of JSQPCore is to create an open-source library that can manage resources like texture packs, mods, data packs, skins and a lot more from Minecraft.
 Alongside that, because of its 100% open-source nature, we plan to support as many Minecraft launchers and versions as possible, encouraging the community to do so too.
+Join us to build this 🌎 universal and ✨ cross-platform API.

 <br>